-Yes, now is an excellent time to invest in Spanish real estate.
+Now is an excellent time to invest in Spanish real estate.
 Some areas prove better than others for buy-to-let potential, while others developing infrastructure and practising sustainable urban planning project a higher capital appreciation so when it comes time to sell, a healthy profit can be yours.

 Overall, a positive outlook for the country is fuelling the Spanish housing market.
-It has shed repercussions of 2008’s dramatic crash, and since 2016, property prices have risen with record sales in 2018, but they are still below pre-2008 prices.
+It has shed the repercussions of 2008’s dramatic crash, and since 2016, property prices have risen with record sales in 2018, but they are still below pre-2008 prices.

-Property buyers come from all around the world but Brits, Germans, Italians, French, Romanian, Belgian, and Swedish nationalities showed the most interest.
-Other aspects paying off in Spain’s favour including a well-performing economy and a healthy tourism industry.
+Buyers come from all around the world but Brits, Germans, Italians, French, Romanian, Belgian, and Swedish nationalities show the most interest.
+Other aspects paying off in Spain’s favour include a well-performing economy and a healthy tourism industry.